A rare find in the South of 5th neighborhood!

 Any of those restaurants would be worthy of a splurge during your stay, especially if you are celebrating a special occasion.
 But, since we are locals, and since we want you to live like locals, we are going to share our list of neighborhood “meal deals” that you might not find without us!

-A fun, Greek restaurant at the Hilton Bentley South Beach with a swimming pool and plentiful indoor/outdoor seating.
+A fun, Greek restaurant with live music and smashing plates at the Hilton Bentley South Beach.
+The setting is around a swimming pool with plentiful indoor/outdoor seating.
 Go for “Happy Hour” from 3 pm until 7 pm, Monday through Thursday, or 3 pm until 5 pm, Friday through Sunday.
 An extensive menu is served with drinks and dishes that are mostly $7 or $9.
 During busy holidays, these times are sometimes altered, so it’s good to call them first.

 A Mexican restaurant at the Marriott Stanton that offers “Taco Tuesdays” with half-priced tacos and a $5 shot of mezcal!
 Food is authentic and tasty.
 Try the avocado tacos, or the loaded fries, and thank us later!
 Offered all-day, every Tuesday.